 Free to use, with premium features in development.

 The clinical credibility is real.
-CBT is the gold standard for anxiety treatment, and wrapping it in a chatbot format makes it accessible without a therapist.
-The limitation is what it asks of you.
-Charisme is screen-based.
+CBT is the gold standard for anxiety treatment, and wrapping it in a chatbot makes it accessible without a therapist.
+The limitation is what it asks of you. fredie is screen-based.
 You talk to an AI about social situations rather than entering social situations.
 For approach anxiety, which is fundamentally an execution problem (you know what to do but cannot make your body do it), cognitive work alone has a ceiling.
 Knowing why you freeze and still freezing is the most common outcome of cognitive-only approaches.

 HABITWORKS (WAITLIST ONLY)